Morris–Jumel Mansion

 The Morris–Jumel Mansion (also known as the Morris House, Mount Morris, Jumel Mansion, and Morris–Jumel Mansion Museum) is an 18th-century historic house museum in the Washington Heights neighborhood of Upper Manhattan in New York City, United States.
 It is the oldest extant house in Manhattan, having been built in 1765 by British military officer Roger Morris, and was also home to the family of socialite Eliza Jumel in the 19th century.
 The New York City government has owned the house since 1903.
-The house's facade and interior are New York City designated landmarks, and the building is a National Historic Landmark and a contributing property to the Jumel Terrace Historic District.
+The house's facade and interior are New York City designated landmarks, and the building is a National Historic Landmark and a contributing property to the Jumel Terrace Historic District and the Dominican Historic District.

 Roger Morris developed the house for himself and his wife Mary Philipse Morris, but only lived there until 1775.
 Continental Army General George Washington used the mansion as his temporary headquarters for one month in late 1776, during the American Revolutionary War, after which British and Hessian officers occupied the house until 1783.
 After the British evacuation of New York, the house passed through multiple owners over the next three decades, being used variously as a residence and a tavern.
 The Jumels bought the house in 1810, living there intermittently until the late 1830s; the Jumel family and the related Chase family then occupied the house consistently until 1887.
 After being sold twice more, the house was owned by the Earle family from 1894 to 1903.
-After the city acquired the mansion, it reopened as a museum on May 29, 1907, and was operated by the Washington Historic Association.
+After the city acquired the mansion, it reopened as a museum on May 29, 1907, and was operated by the Washington Headquarters Association.
 The house has undergone renovations in the 1930s, 1940s, and 1980s.

 The house, designed with elements of the Federal, Georgian, and Palladian styles, has a raised basement and three above-ground stories.
 It has a wooden facade with a double-height portico facing south and an octagonal annex in the rear.
 The interior consists of a kitchen in the basement; a parlor, library, and dining room on the first floor; bedrooms on the upper floors; and wide central hallways.
 The museum's collection includes furniture, decorations, household items, and personal items belonging to its former occupants.
 The museum also presents performances and events at the house.
 Both the museum's exhibits and the house's architecture have received positive commentary, and the mansion has been featured in several media works.